image by Sam Gironda

 The hardware configuration we are currently running consists of a 4×4 CNC router and 4 G201X Gecko controllers with a C10 breakout board which is hooked to a UC300ETH-5LTP.
 Our software to control this mess is UCCNC.
 We are using Vetric Aspire as our design program.
 The laser we currently have is an Endurance 10W+ that comes with a laser control box which makes it super easy to get the laser going thanks to the PWM wires.
 We routered a custom mount from plywood that slips over the spindle that was large enough to accommodate the laser and the control box.
 The laser comes with two 12 volt power adapters.
 One for the laser and one for the control box.
 The cord length on these are short so in our case, we need a 120-volt plugin close to the spindle.
 We ran SO cable through our cable run and plugged it into a power strip inside the CNC control panel.
 On the other end, by the spindle, we installed a GFI outlet.
 Then, we plugged in our two wall transformers for the laser.
 We ran a two-conductor shielded cable from our CNC control panel and ran it out to the spindle.
 We crimped male and female terminals on the laser control box’s PWM wires and on the shielded cable.
 Now when we want to use our router, it’s very easy to unplug the laser control box and the laser to set aside while the router is cutting.
 To get the laser to fire with UCCNC is about as easy as it was to hook it up.
 All we had to do was hook up one wire to pin 16 and the other to ground on our breakout board.
 Then, go into UCCNC’s I/O configuration and select pin 16 on the laser pin.
 Now, poof!
 It is hooked up.

-The g-code was a little bit trickier because, at the time of writing this, there was no specific post processors for UCCNC from Vectric.
-To solve this problem, we modified a post processor for Stepcraft.
+The g-code was a little bit trickier because, at the time of writing this, there were no specific post processors for UCCNC from Vectric.
+To solve this problem, we modified a post-processor for Stepcraft.
 To check to see if your laser is working properly and you have control (everybody likes control, right?) you would type this into your MIDI: M3M10Q50.
 This should turn your laser on to 50% depending on how you have things set up.
-The caviot to the Stepcraft post processor is that it uses S commands for speed and we need Q so you have to modify the post processor to accommodate this.
+The caveat to the Stepcraft post-processor is that it uses S commands for speed and we need Q so you have to modify the post-processor to accommodate this.

 list of 3D printers and CNC machines on which our customers installed lasers